mattermost/docs/source/help/getting-started/organizing-conversations.rst

 **Collapsible custom categories**: Create custom categories in the sidebar to group channels together for easier navigation (e.g. “Design” or “Marketing”).
 Collapse categories to display only unread channels and reduce unnecessary scrolling.

+**Multi-select channels**: Using the Mattermost Web or Desktop App, select multiple channels at a time.
+Press and hold SHIFT to select sequential channels.
+Press and hold CMD (for Mac) or CTRL (for Windows/Linux) to select non-sequential channels.

-**Drag and drop channels and categories**: Drag channels between or within categories, or drag to reorder entire categories to prioritize important conversations.
+**Drag and drop channels and categories**: Drag and drop to move selected channels within or between custom categories, or drag to reorder entire categories to prioritize important conversations.
+Multi-selected channels move together as a group in the order they originally appeared.

 **Sort Direct Messages by recent conversations**: Choose to sort Direct Messages alphabetically or by recent conversations first.